The best foods for detoxing your liver

 Discover our Avocado, Beetroot and Pea Shoot Salad recipe.

-When it comes to a hangover, pickle juice may just be the remedy for supporting detoxification!
+When it comes to a hangover, pickle juice may just be the best remedy for supporting detoxification!
 While Debloat & Detox can be an effective remedy for helping prevent a hangover, pickle juice can be effective for many people for treating a hangover because it contains many electrolytes which promotes proper hydration which allows the body to excrete toxins effectively.
 Give pickle juice a go!

 What should vegans take for liver support?

 A good liver supplement will contain Silymarin from Milk Thistle.
 Milk Thistle isn’t really a food that is eaten widely and may be easier to take in supplemental form.

 Choline is another nutrient to look for in a liver support supplement.
-Vegan diets can be low in Choline because it is mainly found in eggs, even if plenty of broccoli and cauliflower are consumed.
+Plant-based diets can be low in Choline because it is mainly found in eggs, even if plenty of broccoli and cauliflower are consumed.
 Learn more in our blog 'The benefits of Choline and where to find it'.

 During a detox, higher levels of choline are desirable, so a supplement can accompany a good detox diet.
 Dandelion and peppermint are two other great nutrients to look for in a liver support supplement.
-Try to incorporate as many of the above foods into your daily diet as possible for maximum liver support and consider taking a good quality supplement.
+Try to incorporate as many of the above foods into your daily diet as possible for maximum liver support and consider taking a good quality detox supplement.